mcallahan/stable-diffusion-2D-to-3D-video-synthesis/README.md

 ### Simplify use case

 Most of the depth map flickering is on the background elements.
-This method could work great for talking heads or chat applications where the backgrounds are not as important.
+This method could work great for talking heads or other restricted video applications where the backgrounds are not as important.
+It would be worth processing a corpus of video to see what works best.

 ### Upstream the converter as a webui extension